 The Oxbow School is committed to offering a healthy and active experience to all students.
 Oxbow Students enjoy all of their meals on campus.
 Our dining hall endeavors to serve local, seasonal, and sustainable foods.
 In addition to complete meals, the Oxbow school also offers a variety of snacks for students to enjoy between meals.
-Regular health and wellness offerings include biking, hiking, kayaking, yoga, gardening, rock-climbing, and team sports.
+Regular health and wellness offerings may include biking, hiking, kayaking, yoga, gardening, rock-climbing, and miscellaneous activities.

-Our residential life team works with students to plan safe and fun social activities throughout the semester.
-Activities offered at Oxbow can include farm apprenticeships, current events discussions, student blogging, pet shelter volunteering, and printmaking workshops.
+Our residential life team works with students to plan social activities throughout the semester.
+Activities offered at Oxbow can include farm apprenticeships, current events discussions, student blogging, pet shelter volunteering, and on campus events such as pizza parties, movie nights, and costume contests.
 In addition, field trips to museums, studios, and galleries are an integral part of the Oxbow experience.
 The Oxbow School also offers opportunities for students to participate in outdoor adventures and backpacking expeditions.